donnamcmaster/mcboots-2018/README.md

 ## Status

-I developed McBoots in early August 2016.
-As of June 2018, it's live on six sites plus two WIPs.
-Consider it Beta level, and please check the code and functionality for yourself before trusting it.
-Here are the main unfinished pieces:
+July 2018: just starting to transition the code from McBoots.
+Planning to release 0.1 by EOM.
+Consider it Alpha level, and please check the code and functionality for yourself before trusting it.

-* several areas are still WIP, including comments and entry meta for post_type 'post'
-* app.css and the bootstrap js files are not currently being minimized
+The original McBoots development began August 2016.
+As of July 2018, McBoots is in use on seven active sites.
+I consider it Beta level.

 ## Installation and Setup

-I'm not including build files with the project at this time.
-The only file that needs compilation is assets/less/app.less.
-It is compiled into assets/css/app.css.
-App.less includes the bootstrap files.
+No build files are included with the project at this time.
+The only file that needs compilation is `assets/scss/custom.scss`, which includes the Bootstrap 4 source files.
+It is compiled into `assets/css/custom.css`.

-I made one modification, to pick up variables.less from a copy in assets/less instead of from assets/less/bootstrap.
-This is because I find it easier to set colors, fonts, and other values in variables.less rather than overriding them later.
-If you prefer not to touch the Bootstrap distro, edit assets/less/bootstrap/bootstrap.less to pick up variables.php from the bootstrap directory instead.
+Bootstrap 4 makes it easy to override the colors, fonts, and other values that are initialized in `assets/scss/bootstrap/_variables.scss`.
+Just edit `assets/scss/custom-overrides.scss`.
+See [Bootstrap documentation](https://getbootstrap.com/docs/4.1/getting-started/theming/#variable-defaults) for details.

-To understand the HTML wrapper code, look at layout.php and lib/layout-wrapper.php. lib/layout-wrapper.php uses the WordPress 'template_include' filter to capture the main content, and then passes it to layout.php, which embeds it into the wrapper.
+To understand the HTML wrapper code, look at `layout.php` and `lib/layout-wrapper.php`.
+The layout wrapper uses the WordPress `template_include` filter to capture the name of the main template file, and then passes it to `layout.php`, which includes it into the overall layout.

 ## Contributors